 - Milestone rewards: Offer incremental bonuses at 10k, 50k, and 100k views or at conversion thresholds.

-- Transparent reporting: Share campaign dashboards so creators can optimize in real time.
+- Transparent reporting: Share campaign dashboards so creators can in real time.

 Cross-channel collaboration and brand partnerships amplify results when roles are explicit: brands handle strategy and tracking; creators handle creative and community activation.
 Industry practice shows collaborative briefs and mutual performance goals produce better, longer-lasting partnerships.